Paul Ansah poised to lead Asuogyaman NPP parliamentary bid again

 “The job is about ports and harbours, that is a source of employment he’s bequeathing to us and our generations, I have rich experience in ports and harbours…I’ll go to parliament and be an ambassador for the ports and harbours and we’ll work with the Asuogyaman ports and harbours to bring prosperity to Asuogyaman,” he assured his excited followers.

-The aspiring lawmaker also promised to use the opportunity of representing the people in parliament to leverage for the fixing of the deplorable road network in the area.
+The aspiring lawmaker also promised to use the opportunity of representing the people in parliament to leverage for fixing the deplorable road network in the area.

-Asuogyaman NPP constituency secretary, Mr. Christian Okofo Addo, who received the form from Mr. Paul Ansah tasked fans of the various candidates to engage in campaigns devoid of rancour and personal attacks to maintain unity.
+Asuogyaman NPP constituency secretary, Mr. Christian Okofo Addo who received the form from Mr. Paul Ansah tasked fans of the various candidates to engage in campaigns devoid of rancor and personal attacks to maintain the unity.

-- NPP congress: We will slap anybody who attempts to bribe delegates – Alan camp warns

-- Ofori-Atta is still finance minister because he is Akufo-Addo’s cousin – NPP presidential hopeful